2020 Freeplay Award Rules & Submission Guidelines

 - Games may be entered in any category for which Entrants feel they are eligible.
 This includes non-digital games being eligible for more than just the Non-Digital category, and students being eligible for more than just the Student Game category.

 - The Judges will judge the entries of each of the award nominees and will select the best entrant in each category as the winner based on originality, creativity, artistic vision, and willingness to experiment.

 - Judges shall have no pecuniary or other interest in a nominee, or if so will disclose this interest and recuse themselves from discussions and votes involving the nominee.

 - The winner of each category will be awarded a Josie, the Freeplay Independent Games Festival Awards Trophy.

-- Nominated projects will be notified four weeks after the submission closing date.
+- Nominated projects will be notified five weeks after the submission closing date.

 - The Award recipients will be announced online during the Freeplay Awards Ceremony on the final day of the Freeplay Independent Games Festival.

 - The Award Trophies will be posted to the Award recipients after the Ceremony has concluded.
 Freeplay will be in touch with Award recipients to organise this.

 - For any questions regarding the competition, contact [email protected]